baoc75/php-payment-gateway/README.md

 #PHP Payment Gateway
-This is an simple payment gateway written in PHP that allow you to run your own Paypal or Apple Pay.
+This is a simple payment gateway written in PHP that allow you to run your own Paypal or Apple Pay.
 The source code are written in OOP style.

 ##Features
 - Open source and continue to be updated.